Laureate Global Fellowship

 The Fellowship Experience

-Based on research and years of experience, we know young social entrepreneurs need support in three key areas order to increase their impact:
+Based on research and years of experience, we know young social entrepreneurs need support in three key areas in order to increase their impact:

 - Building leadership and management skills